A New Winter 2021 Revised Edition

 But let's go further.

 Have your study audit the instances of all time statements and declarations in the epistles of Peter.
-What do we find them to address—events to be expected within a human lifetime or the destruction of heaven and earth outside the lifetime of Peter's audience?
+What do we find them to address?—events to be expected within a human lifetime or the destruction of heaven and earth outside the lifetime of Peter's audience?
+(There is certainly food for thought here).

-The next problem to solve is this: Does the disturbance of "heaven and earth" in Old Testament terms, necessarily even mean the geographical plain, the sky and the universe?
+The next problem to solve is this: Does the disturbance of "heaven and earth" in Old Testament terms, necessarily even mean the geographical plain, the sky, and the physical universe of elements, stars, and galaxies?
 A look at Jeremiah 4 (the destruction of Yehud) and Isaiah 13 (the downfall of Babylon) can help us here!

 The first option is the most obvious, but 2,000 years of Christians assuming it is the case has proven it surprisingly frustrating and less than promising.
 Indeed, to use the Romans as a foil with which to understand the New Testament means that, in certain cases, interpreters will be forced to make the Christian church into what the real Second Jewish Temple was: a shadow and forerunner of the true heavenly sanctuary.

-At first this seems promising and leads to plausible interpretations; especially interpretations that help us understand overgrown leadership phenomenon like the Roman Catholic Church or secret societies like the Knights Templar or the Jesuits.
-However, the pursuit of theories which ignores the specific historic thread that gave birth to the Church may be fascinating and plausible, but completely wrong.
+At first, this seems promising and leads to plausible interpretations; especially interpretations that help us understand overgrown leadership phenomena like the Roman Catholic Church or secret societies like the Knights Templar or the Jesuits.
+However, the pursuit of theories that ignore the specific historic thread that gave birth to the Church may be fascinating and plausible, but completely wrong.

 Instead, Gentiles (that is, God-fearers) in the first century would have been particularly susceptible and prone to cave into the Jewish religion and its yearly calendrical obligations.
-The dangers of this become clear when we begin to understand the thrice yearly mandatory pilgrimages to Jerusalem and the sinister changes that the Zealots immediately enacted once war was declared against the Romans.
+The dangers of this become clear when we begin to understand the thrice-yearly mandatory pilgrimages to Jerusalem and the sinister changes that the Zealots immediately enacted once the war was declared against the Romans.

 The view also underestimates the presence and popularity of Jewish bandit leaders and false prophets and their detrimental impact on the faithfulness and steadfastness of Christians to Christ during those dangerous and trying times.